Peter is ranked by Legal 500 and Chambers UK as a leading barrister, (Band 1), in international crime and extradition

-The landmark extradition cases in which he has acted (Love, Symeou, Tollman, Fenyvesi, among many others, have shaped the law under the 2003 Act.
+The landmark extradition cases in which he has acted (Love, Symeou, Tollman, Fenyvesi, among many others), shaped the law under the 2003 Act.
 He has successfully challenged extradition on grounds of abuse of process, political persecution, insufficiency of evidence and human rights arguments on prison conditions, fair trial, family rights and mental health.

 Having also acted for a number of Requesting States he is a natural choice to advise on the risk of extradition arising from international criminal investigations, particularly those concerning financial crime and bribery, and Interpol Red Notices.

 Chambers and Partners has commented